jpcano1/caso1_infracomp/readme.md

-This file was created by ´Juan Pablo Cano Buitrago´ and ´Andrés Gonzalez´
+# This file was created by Juan Pablo Cano Buitrago and AndrÃ©s Gonzalez